-This unique partnership is fully committed to working closely with community partners.
-We want to promote economic development without displacement.
+We're committed to working closely with community partners.
+We want to promote economic growth without displacement.

-We're providing strategic public investment in the creation of affordable housing and affordable commercial space along the Fairmount Indigo corridor.
-Our goal is to preempt gentrification typified by private speculation attracted by public investment in transportation.
+We're investing in affordable housing and commercial space along the Fairmount Indigo corridor.
+Our goal is to prevent gentrification.

 Upham’s Corner is a revitalized commercial, cultural, and community center.
 It is a celebration of diversity.
 It's also an arts and cultural anchor of the Fairmount Indigo Corridor.

 Upham’s Corner has been consistently identified as an arts and culture destination.
-Previous planning initiatives laid important groundwork for the concept of establishing a neighborhood Arts and Innovation District in Upham’s Corner.
+Previous planning initiatives laid important groundwork for establishing an Arts and Innovation District.

 The Upham’s Corner Arts and Innovation District is based on the belief that we can create sustainable opportunities for local residents and businesses.
 We can do this by empowering the entrepreneurial talent that exists in the neighborhood.